LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoBoard/addWork

-**Description:** Create an Assignment under the Class of the owner with the given name and due date.
+**Description:** Creates a new assignment for a class.

 **Requirements:**
 - User is the owner of the BrontoBoard.
 - Owner and class are valid.
-- WorkName and dueDate be not empty.
+- `workName` is not empty.
-- DueDate be not before the current date.
+- `dueDate` is not empty and is not before the current date.

 **Effects:**
-- Create an Assignment under the Class of the owner with the given name and due date.
+- Creates an Assignment under the Class of the owner with the given name and due date.

 **Request Body:**
 ```json